iceol8ed/archy/README.md

 This script is highly customized to my **specific, bizarre, and terrible** preferences.

 Unless you are **me**, you probably shouldn't run this.
-Actually, even if you *are me* from two years ago, you shouldn't run this.
+Actually, even if you *are me*, you really shouldn't run this.

 ### What Horrors Does It Commit?